Dragonsdawn

 Dragonsdawn is a science fiction novel by the American-Irish author Anne McCaffrey.
-It was the ninth book published in the Dragonriders of Pern series, but chronologically it takes place before any of the other books.
+It is ninth book in the Dragonriders of Pern series, but chronologically it takes place before any of the other books.
 It was published in 1988, by Del Rey in the United States and Bantam in the United Kingdom.
 UK editions have had various subtitles: Dragonsdawn: The First Chronicles of the Colony of Pern (Bantam, 1988), Dragonsdawn: The earliest legend of Pern (Corgi, 1995).

 While the Dragonriders of Pern series is recognized as science fiction (due to its origin discussing the nature of the star Rukbat and its planetary system), many of its elements in the earlier books were primarily fantasy in origin.
 Dragonsdawn establishes the science fiction nature of the series by defining the science behind McCaffrey's dragons.

 Plot summary

 The planet Pern seemed a paradise to its new colonists—seeking to return to an agrarian-based simpler way of life, Admiral Paul Benden, Governor Emily Boll and the rest of the colonists had selected Pern as a place to leave their recent wars and troubles behind.
 Shortly after arriving on the planet, however, a new threat appeared – the lethal spore Thread.

 With time running out and the colony's destruction imminent, geneticist Kitti Ping Yung and her granddaughter Wind Blossom set out to bio-engineer Pernese lifeforms that appear to instinctively react to the Thread – the dragonets that colonists have adopted as pets.
 In order to ensure the survival of the newly designed species, as well as reduce the possible threat they may have to the colonists by going rogue, they are created with an ability to bond with humans.
 By the end of the book, Sorka Hanrahan and Sean Connell and a few other young colonists become the first of the dragonriders.